SionBayliss/HierarchicalML/README.md

 - ***patterns.tab***: the patterns generated from unitigs used as features in te model
 - ***classify_new_samples.ipyb***: jupyter notebook containig script to generate outputs

 The classify_new_samples.ipyb scripts should take less than ~1.5Gb RAM and ~20 sec to complete.
-They can be run using:
+The validation data will be processed using the fully optimised model presented in the manuscript.
+The individual scripts can be run using:
 ```
 ipython classify_new_samples.ipyb
 ```